nasa/CompDam_DGD/readme.md

 The fiber kinking theory model implemented here is preliminary and has some known shortcomings and caveats:
 - The model has only been tested for C3D8R.
 Limited application with C3D6 demonstrated issues.
 No testing has been completed for other element types.
-- The interaction of this model with matrix cracking has not been tested.
-- No effort has been made to model progressive crushing.
 - The model does not account for out-of-plane kinking.
+FKT expects that Ramberg-Osgood nonlinearity is enabled in the 1-2 plane (i.e. feature flag: `x1x3xx`)
 - Other mechanisms of fiber compressive failure (e.g., shear driven fiber breaks) are not accounted for.
 An outcome of this is that the model predicts the material does not fail if shear deformation is fully constrained.
 - No special consideration for load reversal has been included.